George Collie (painter): Legacy

 Collie has paintings on display in the Hugh Lane Gallery, the Irish Writers' Centre, the Ulster Museum and the National Self-Portrait Collection of Ireland in Limerick City Art Gallery.
 One of his most famous works of art, "A Dublin Market" depicts a fruit and vegetable market in Smithfield, Dublin.
-Collie received the Taylor Scholarship in 1927 for his work "The Midday Meal" and a grant to study abroad, now held in the National Gallery of Ireland.
+Collie's The Midday Meal is now held in the National Gallery of Ireland.